-Using today’s systems for bringing attention to a product or service.
+Using today’s big data systems for bringing attention to a product or service.

 And the good news for today’s advertisers is: there are more fantastic tools for advertising than ever before.
 Sometimes the hardest part is matching the right tools to the project.

 Hopkins did a masterful job in laying out the framework for a great advertising plan.
 With a little updating we can make this plan modern and applicable.

 Right now, I am reading my doggy-eared, soiled, note-filled and highlighted 87-page copy of Scientific Advertising by Claude Hopkins.
 This is probably my 51st reading.